Make-School-Courses/MOB-1.1-Introduction-to-Swift/05-Introduction to SpriteKit/README.md

 - Setup an Xcode Game Project
 - Identify the user interface elements of Xcode needed to build and run an iOS Game
-- Identify and use SpriteKit to build and run a simple iOS game
+- Identify and use SpriteKit to build and run a simple project
 - Place assets and views on a screen
 - Describe how the rendering loop works